fabian-sp/lassonet/README.md

 ## How to use

-The LassoNet has been implemented by their authors, however only for feed-forward neural networks with RelU activation.
+The LassoNet has been implemented by their authors, however only for feed-forward neural networks with ReLU activation.
 Here, we try to implement the idea more generally.

 You can create a `LassoNet` specifying for `G` any Pytorch module/architecture you want.
 The only constraint is that the first module of `G` is a linear layer, called `W1`.
 Hence, make sure that `G.W1` exists and is of type `torch.nn.Linear`.
 The `LassoNet` is then initialized via